kedacore/keda-docs/content/docs/2.7/scalers/gcp-storage.md

 **Parameter list:**

-- `bucketName` - Name of the bucket in GCP Storage.
+- `bucketName` - Name of the bucket in GCS.
 - `targetObjectCount` - Average target value to trigger scaling actions.
 (Default: `100`, Optional)
 - `maxBucketItemsToScan` - When to stop counting how many objects are in the bucket.
 (Default: `1000`, Optional) As counting the number of objects involves iterating over their metadata it is advised to set this number to the value of `targetObjectCount` * `maxReplicaCount`.